Toward automatic generation of control structures for process flow diagrams with large language models: Control structure prediction model

 There exist multiple, publicly available sequence-to-sequence models, such as OpenNMT~\cite{klein-etal-2017-opennmt} or the T5 model~\cite{Raffel.2019}.
 We use the T5 transformer model~\cite{Raffel.2019}, a state-of-the-art model easily accessible through \href{https://huggingface.co}{Hugging Face}, casting the control structure prediction as a translation task.
-Therefore, the employed model is a sequence-to-sequence model with an encoder-decoder structure as explained in Section~\ref{subsec:Seq2Seq}.
-The T5 model is in large parts equivalent to the original transformer architecture proposed by \citet{Vaswani.2017}.
+Therefore, the employed model is a sequence-to-sequence model with an encoder-decoder structure as explained in Section~\nameref{subsec:Seq2Seq}.
+The T5 model is in large parts equivalent to the original transformer architecture proposed by Vaswani~et~al.~\cite{Vaswani.2017}.
 Modifications include removing the layer bias norm, placing layer normalization outside the residual connections, and applying a different positional encoding~\cite{Raffel.2019}.
 Since the SFILES~2.0 vocabulary is limited to a few hundred entries, we utilize the T5-small version with originally about 60~million parameters.
 The T5-small model has an embedding size of 512, utilizes an 8-headed attention mechanism, and consists of six encoder and decoder layers each.
 Preliminary tests on a generated SFILES~2.0 dataset with around 10,000 samples indicate, that an even smaller architecture may be sufficient and advantageous.
 For this reason, we further decrease the model size of the T5-small model by reducing the embedding size to 128 and the number of encoder and decoder layers each to two.
 In summary, our model comprises roughly 7.9~million trainable parameters.
+Compared to other state-of-the-art language models, our model size is significantly smaller, but our vocabulary sizes are clearly smaller, too.
+We performed a hyperparameter optimization including the model size and several other model and training parameters based on a grid-search hyperparameter tuning run~(cf. Supplementary Information Table~S1).
+The results of the hyperparameter tuning run suggest that smaller models lead to better results.
+Thus, the consideration of even simpler model architectures, such as simple RNNs, in addition to extensive hyperparameter tuning runs could be promising for future work.
 During model training, early-stopping is utilized to prevent overfitting and unnecessary long training runs.
-Evaluation of the model is performed by generating predictions with beam search as decoding strategy as described in Section~\ref{subsec:Seq2Seq}.
+Evaluation of the model is performed by generating predictions with beam search as decoding strategy as described in Section~\nameref{subsec:Seq2Seq}.
 The beam width is set to five and those five, most probable predictions are returned to the user as recommendations for possible control structures of the provided PFD.
 The implementation of a constrained beam search would be possible to prevent the model from predicting unit operations, which are not present in the PFD.
 However, such an implementation is not applied in the following experiments.